agnwinds/python/docs/sphinx/source/developer/cuda.rst

 Running
 -------

-To run Sirocco with CUDA, you run it in the exact way even parallel models running with MPI.
+To run SIROCCO with CUDA, you run it in the exact way even parallel models running with MPI.
 On a HPC system the appropriate GPU resources will need to be requested in a job submission script.
 For example, on Iridis at the University of Southampton, a functional job submission script may look like this,